 Somewhat dry mucous membranes Pale, cool skin on arms & legs

 Rapid, thread pulse

 Dry, cracked mucous membranes Very poor skin turgor

 Delayed capillary refill

-According to World Health Organization, there are 48 countries that had been affected by cholera in the past 3 years.
-The continents of Africa, Americas (Haiti), Asia, and Oceania were the ones which are mostly affected by this infection.
-Nevertheless, it has occurred an overwhelming 52% increase of reported cases last 2009 to 2010 in the countries globally and which did not spared 45% of lives from 32 countries with reported cases of deaths.
+According to the World Health Organization, there are 48 countries that had been affected by cholera in the past 3 years.
+The continents of Africa, the Americas (Haiti), Asia, and Oceania were the ones that are mostly affected by this infection.
+Nevertheless, it has occurred an overwhelming 52% increase in reported cases last 2009 to 2010 in the countries globally and which did not spare 45% of lives from 32 countries with reported cases of deaths.

 - Provision or assisting the community to access to potable and clean water resource i.e. boiling water if not sure to be clean